 There is no reason to believe that God was not a guiding force behind evolution.
 While it does contradict some specific interpretations of God, especially ones requiring a literal interpretation of Genesis 1, few people have this narrow of a view of God.

 Since Charles Darwin first published his book, The Origin of the Species, on November 24, 1859, more than a century has passed accounting for the existing body of data and testing the evidence against the theory of evolution.
-However there are gaps and there are problems with the completeness of this record.
-The trail has been cold for some time and all of the evidence cannot be found.
+However, there are gaps and there are problems with the completeness of this record.
+The trail has been cold for some time and all the evidence cannot be found.
 There are unsolved puzzles.

 There are major parts of the theory of evolution that I really have no problem accepting.
 What I do have a problem with, is the explanation for the force that is driving this change.